rparadaumanzor/Ptychography-With-PFT/README.md

 In addition to ptychography experiments utilizing the PFT, this repository provides a PyTorch implementation of the PFT found in https://github.com/snudatalab/PFT originally implemented in C++.

+This repository also provides a Pytorch implementation of the more recent Auto-MPFT found in https://github.com/snudatalab/Auto-MPFT/tree/main originally implemented in C++.
+However, the experiments in this repository make use exclusively of the two-dimensional PFT introduced in the original work.

 ## Associated Publications

 ### Fast Partial Fourier Transforms for Large-Scale Ptychography